jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform enables you to define, provision, and manage your infrastructure as code (IaC).
+This lets you manage resources in a codified approach that allows for human readability, auditable workflows, and integration with code tooling such as version control systems.
+You can read more about the concepts of IaC in the tutorial [What is Infrastructure as Code with Terraform?](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code).

 To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.